Aya-1212/training_book_store/README.md

 - Flutter Framework: Build the user interface and app logic using Flutter for cross-platform compatibility.
 - API Integration: Consume a RESTful API to retrieve book data, user information, and order details.
 - State Management: Employ a suitable state management solution (Cubit) to manage app state effectively.
 - UI/UX Design: Create an intuitive and visually appealing user interface following modern design principles.
-- Testing: Implement unit and integration tests to ensure code quality and reliability.

 ##### The app offers a seamless and enjoyable book shopping experience.
 Whether you're a seasoned reader or just starting your literary journey, you'll find something to love.
 #####   Authentication